Adaptive Precision Training (AdaPT): A dynamic fixed point quantized training approach for DNNs: Abstract

 \section{Abstract}

-Quantization is a technique for reducing deep neural networks (DNNs) training and inference times, which is crucial for training in resource constrained environments or time critical inference applications.
-State-of-the-art (SOTA) quantization approaches focus on post-training quantization, i.e. quantization of pre-trained DNNs for speeding up inference.
-Very little work on quantized training exists, which neither allows dynamic intra-epoch precision switches nor employs an information theory based switching heuristic.
-Usually, existing approaches require full precision refinement afterwards and enforce a global word length across the whole DNN.
-This leads to suboptimal quantization mappings and resource usage.
-Recognizing these limits, we introduce MARViN, a new quantized training strategy using information theory-based intra-epoch precision switching, which decides on a \emph{per-layer\/} basis which precision should be used in order to minimize quantization-induced information loss.
-Note that any quantization must leave enough precision such that future learning steps do not suffer from vanishing gradients.
-We achieve an average speedup of $1.86$ compared to a float32 basis while limiting mean accuracy degradation on AlexNet/ResNet to only $-0.075\%$.
+Quantization is a technique for reducing deep neural networks (DNNs) training and inference times, which is crucial for training in resource constrained environments or applications where inference is time critical.
+State-of-the-art (SOTA) quantization approaches focus on \emph{post-training\/} quantization, i.e., quantization of pre-trained DNNs for speeding up inference.
+While work on quantized training exists, most approaches require refinement in full precision (usually single precision) in the final training phase or enforce a global word length across the entire DNN.
+This leads to suboptimal assignments of bit-widths to layers and, consequently, suboptimal resource usage.
+In an attempt to overcome such limitations, we introduce AdaPT, a new fixed-point quantized sparsifying training strategy.
+AdaPT decides about precision switches between training epochs based on information theoretic conditions.
+The goal is to determine on a \emph{per-layer basis\/} the lowest precision that causes no quantization-induced information loss while keeping the precision high enough such that future learning steps do not suffer from vanishing gradients.
+The benefits of the resulting fully quantized DNN are evaluated based on an analytical performance model which we develop.
+We illustrate that an average speedup of $1.27$ compared to standard training in float32 with an average accuracy increase of $0.98\%$ can be achieved for AlexNet/ResNet on CIFAR10/100 and we further demonstrate these AdaPT trained models achieve an average inference speedup of $2.33$ with a model size reduction of $0.52$.